stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/06-creating-the-screenlet-class.markdown

 Screenlet's behavior.
 Also recall that a list Screenlet's class must do the
 following:

 -   Extend `BaseListScreenlet`.
-Since this class provides most of the functionality needed by Screenlet classes, extending it lets you focus on the functionality unique to your Screenlet.
+Since `BaseListScreenlet` provides most of the functionality needed by Screenlet classes, extending it lets you focus on the functionality unique to your Screenlet.
 -   Define the configurable `IBInspectable` properties the Screenlet needs.
 -   Create and return an instance of your Interactor.
 -   Respond to the Screenlet's events via the delegate.

-The Screenlet class you created in the previous step, when you also created the delegate, is currently empty.
+The Screenlet class you created when you created the delegate is currently empty.
 You'll complete it now.

 Follow these steps to complete the `EntryListScreenlet` class in `EntryListScreenlet.swift`: